United States Postal Service: Rate increases

 Congress has limited rate increases for First-Class Mail to the cost of inflation, unless approved by the Postal Regulatory Commission.
-A three-cent surcharge above inflation increased the 1 oz rate to 49¢ in January 2014, but this was approved by the commission for two years only.
-As of July 13, 2025 the cost of postage increased to 78 cents for first class mail.
+A 3¢ surcharge above inflation increased the 1 oz rate to 49¢ in January 2014, but this was approved by the commission for two years only.
+The U.S. Postal Service filed notice with the Postal Regulatory Commission (PRC) of mailing services price changes to take effect on July 12, 2026, including a 4¢ increase in the price of a First-Class Mail Forever stamp from 78¢ to 82¢.